Skip to Content

 To import events that occurred in the past, include the timestamp field in your payload.

-The _timestamp must be a UTC timestamp in milliseconds.
-If omitted, Usermaven assigns the time the event was received.
+The timestamp field must be a UTC timestamp in milliseconds (Unix epoch time).
+If omitted, Usermaven assigns the time the event was received by the server.

 { "api_key": "YOUR_API_KEY", // change this with your API key "event_type": "user_signup", // change this with your event type "timestamp": 1632150122000, // UTC timestamp in milliseconds "user": { "id": "usr_past_user_001", // User ID from your database "email": "historical.user@example.com", // User email "created_at": "2021-09-20T12:00:00Z" // User signup date in ISO 8601 format } }